lrotermund/blog/content/posts/cybersecurity-introduction-and-the-mitre-att&ck-framework/index.md

 ### Analysing attack vectors for the finance industry using the ATT&CK® Navigator

-My goal with this section is to enable you also to get a foot in the cybersecurity-door.
-I will show you a way, how you can use the navigator with a practically example so you are not longer overwhelmed by all the possible options of the matrix.
+My aim in this section is to enable you to get a foot in the door of cybersecurity.
+I will show you a way to use the Navigator with a practical example so that you are no longer overwhelmed by all the possible options of the matrix.

-But there is also a big problem with the MITRE ATT&CK® Navigator that I will share with you.
-If I have found a solution in the future, the will be a hint in this section to.

 Let's start with the analysis.
-We are now working together in the IT security/ software development/ Dev(Sec)Ops department of our finance company and its our goal to find possible attack vectors of adversaries against our company.
+We are now working together in the IT Security/ Software Development/ Dev(Sec)Ops department of our financial company and our goal is to find possible attack vectors of adversaries against our company.

-Now we open the freshly started ATT&CK® Navigator and choose **Create New Layer**, and then of course **Enterprise ATT&CK**.
-The navigator starts now loading the latest version MITRE ATT&CK matrix, in my case that's 16.
+Now we open the freshly launched ATT&CK® Navigator and select **Create New Layer** and then, of course, **Enterprise ATT&CK**.
+The Navigator now starts to load the latest version of the MITRE ATT&CK matrix, in my case it's version 16.

-On our new "Layer 1" we start by clicking on the **Selection Controls** which reveals a sidebar with a search field on the top.
-Because we are looking for attack vectors for the finance industry, we are now entering **finance** into the search field to search for adversaries/ groups that have been associated or are known for attacking this industry.
-The search looks within the "name", "ATT&CK ID", "description" and "data source" of the MITRE ATT&CK framework for our keyword.
+On our new 'Layer 1', we start by clicking on the **Selection Controls**, which brings up a sidebar with a search field at the top.
+As we are looking for attack vectors for the financial industry, we now type **finance** into the search field to look for adversaries/groups that are associated with or known to attack this industry.
+The search looks for our keyword within the "name", "ATT&CK ID", "description" and "data source" of the MITRE ATT&CK framework.

-In my case the navigator found the four adversaries **APT19**, **APT41**, **menuPass** and **Moses Staff**.
-APT19 is a Chinese-based thread group, APT41 is a Chinese state-sponsored espionage group and menuPass is a thread group where individual members are acted in association with the Chinese Ministry of State Security's (MSS).
-The last group Moses Staff is an Iranian thread group that primarily targets Israeli companies.
-All these groups have in common, that they attack the finance industry occasionally.
-You can find all these information within the MITRE ATT&CK framework by just clicking on "view", next to the search result.
+In my case, the Navigator found the four adversaries **APT19**, **APT41**, **menuPass** and **Moses Staff**.
+APT19 is a Chinese-based thread group, APT41 is a Chinese state-sponsored espionage group, and menuPass is a thread group where individual members act in conjunction with the Chinese Ministry of State Security (MSS).
+The final group, Moses Staff, is an Iranian thread group that primarily targets Israeli companies.
+All these groups have in common that they occasionally target the financial industry.
+You can find all this information in the MITRE ATT&CK framework by clicking on "view" next to the search result.

 {{< _figureCupper
 img="mitre-att-and-ck-navigator-search.webp"